-COURSE PARTICIPATION AGREEMENT
+PHLEBOTOMY CERTIFICATION PREPARATION COURSE PARTICIPATION AGREEMENT

 Remington College

 This Participation Agreement collectively with any addendum attached hereto (the "Agreement") is made by and between the individual listed below and Remington College (“Campus”).

 This Course has not been accredited by the Accrediting Commission for Career Colleges and Schools (“ACCSC”) or any other accreditation agency.